 -On 08/18, the VC attacked Dak Sut District.

 -On 08/19, II Corps launched a road-clearing operation on Highway 21.

 -On 10/19, the VC attacked the CIDG Pleime camp.

 Allow me to talk a little bit more about the Road Clearing operation and the Pleime campaign.

-The Road-Clearing operation on National Highway 19 was different from others road-clearing operations in that instead of laboring painfully in the destroy of ambush sites that the enemy set up along the road one by one, enemy units are pinned down at their staging areas and not allowed to set up ambush sites.
-My brother specifically talks about this originality in the after action report of the operation:
+The Road-Clearing operation on National Highway 19 was different from other road-clearing operations in that instead of laboring painfully in the destroy of ambush sites that the enemy set up along the road one by one; enemy units are pinned down at their staging areas and not allowed to set up ambush sites.
+My brother talks explicitly about this originality in the after-action report of the operation: